vsr83/Bessel3d/README.md

 # Bessel3d
+Bessel3d implements real-time WebGL visualization of Solar Eclipses.
+The penumbra is computed each frame in a fragment shader.
+Contour curves are computed for the umbra, maximum magnitude and the location of point-wise maximum magnitudes at 30-minute intervals.

+The computation of the contour curves for the maximum magnitude is a very time-consuming process so an attempt to speed up the process with a dedicated fragment shader has been implemented: The first estimate for the moment of maximum magnitude is computed in a dedicated shader.
+This significantly reduces the computation time.
+However, the implementation of this pre-processing currently suffers from issues with Intel GPUs.

-Real-time visualization of solar eclipses.
-The code is still heavily under development and currently only visualizes a single solar eclipse.
-The GPU-preprocessed version seems to suffer from issues with Intel GPUs.
+The code is still heavily under development and currently visualizes only a single fixed solar eclipse.
 The ephemeris for the Moon is also somewhat inaccurate, which can introduce about 30 km error.

+Large portion of the computation is performed with [orbits.js](https://github.com/vsr83/orbits.js).

+Click below to execute the version with GPU-preprocessing.
 [![Screenshot.](scrshot.png)](https://vsr83.github.io/Bessel3d/)
 If the visualization has issues, try the non-optimized version at:
 [https://vsr83.github.io/Bessel3d/index_nogpu.html](https://vsr83.github.io/Bessel3d/index_nogpu.html).